MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-design/add-dataset-filters-data-region-filters-and-group-filters.md

 ##  <a name="When"></a> Choosing When to Set a Filter
  Specify filters for report items when you cannot filter data at the source.
-For example, use report filters when the data source does not support query parameters, or you must run stored procedures and cannot modify the query, or a parameterized report snapshot displays customized data for different users.
+For example, use report filters when the data source does not support query parameters, or you must run stored procedures and cannot modify the query.

  You can filter report data before or after it is retrieved for a report dataset.
 To filter data before it is retrieved, change the query for each dataset.
 When you filter data in the query, you filter data at the data source, which reduces the amount data that must be retrieved and processed in a report.
 To filter data after it is retrieved, create filter expressions in the report.
 You can set filter expressions for a dataset, a data region, or a group, including detail groups.
 You can also include parameters in filter expressions, providing a way to filter data for specific values or for specific users, for example, filtering on a value that identifies the user viewing the report.